-If Leicester City go on to score two more goals and eventually draw the game, your lay bet would also win.
-The outcome would be the same if Leicester went on to win rather than draw.
+If Leicester City goes on to score two more goals and eventually draw the game, your lay bet would also win.
+The outcome would be the same if Leicester went on to win rather than draw the match.

 This would leave you with a great profit from your bets.

 Overall, this is strategy works well for cash-out betting.

 Overall, cash out betting is a great feature that many bookmakers offer in 2019.
 It gives punters more control over their bets and it can help you recover from any mistakes in strategies such as matched betting.